 the recommendation of the Cromwell Prize Advisory Committee of the American

 Society for Legal History.
-The Society announces the award after the
+The Society will announce the award after the

-annual meeting of the Cromwell Foundation, which normally takes place early in November.
+annual meeting of the Cromwell Foundation, which normally takes place in the

 * For a brief description of the Foundation, see above Cromwell Fellowships.